lorens-osman-dev/bash-neat-explorer/README.md

 ## neat_explorer() function

 The `neat_explorer()` function is a neat command-line tool that allows you to navigate the file system with ease.
 It modifies the normal behavior of the `cd` command  when you don't enter any argument, instead of taking you to the user's home directory, it will launch a browsing mode .

- In browsing mode, you can use the arrow keys to move around the directories and files, and press Enter to change directory or open a file with the corresponding Windows program.
+In browsing mode, you can use the arrow keys to move around the directories and files, and press `Enter` to change directory or open a file with the corresponding Windows program.

 You can also use the fuzzy search to find what you need.

-To exit browsing mode, just press Esc.
+To exit browsing mode, just press `Esc`.

 The function preserves the other functionalities of the `cd` command, such as changing directories with arguments or using shortcuts like `cd ..` or ` cd ~`.

 ### Screenshots